johnespinosa/edx-platform/docs/en_us/platform_api/source/course_structure/overview.rst

 EdX Platform Course Structure API Capabilities
 ***********************************************

-With the edX Platform Course Structure API, you can:
+With the edX Platform Course Structure API, you can complete these tasks.

 * :ref:`Get a list of courses in the edX platform <Get a List of Courses>`